Top 100 Tunes from Scotland in 2021 Part 4 (25-1): From Mogwai to Biffy Clyro & even Elton John

 With the tragic passing of inspiration Sophie at the age of just 36, this makes the perfect tribute.

 "I made Bourgeoisie about being working class and not being something that people think I am.
-The music that I make and DJ, all originates from working-class culture and has been appropriated by the upper-middle class.
+The music that I make and DJ, all originates from working-class culture and has been appropriated by the upper-middle class," she says.

 5 Goodnight Louisa - The Deep Dark